mulle-concurrent/mulle-thread/README.md

 ## Intro

-**mulle-thread** is a set of wrapper headers for a simplified subset of thread functions and for a limited range of atomic operations that strongly mimics the C11 standard, even if C11 is not available.
+**mulle-thread** is at best a set of **C** wrapper headers for a simplified subset of thread functions and for a limited range of atomic operations that strongly mimics the C11 standard, even if C11 is not available.
+On Windows it has to do a bit more work.

 mulle-threads main advantages are **simplicity**, **portability**, **sanity**.